RayqRohit/rohit/README.md

 # rohit

-when the going gets tough, only the tough gets going.
+when the going gets tough, only the tough gets going